ebarthur/grocery-shop/checkout/README.md

 4. **Interacting with the Application:**
    - Use the search box to find specific products.
    - Input the Product ID to add products to the cart.
+Include a quantity by typing 'Product ID' x (number, e.g., 2) to set the quantity.
    - Click the "Checkout" button to complete the transaction.

 ## Contributing